 Adams says, "Found out that she had filed a false warranty claim date against this house and basically tried to steal this home."
 After our investigation, Dawn Mangum is now behind bars charged with attempting to obtain property under false pretense.
 Mangum told ABC11 she filed this paperwork with the Wake County Register of Deeds office because she thought Adams's home was in foreclosure, and she believes by law you can claim an abandoned property.
 Once she learned the property was not in foreclosure, she said she stopped all paperwork.

-The case is now in criminal.
+The case is now part of a criminal investigation.
 Adams said he knows he still owns his home and the deed Mangum filed on his home will not show up on a title search if he sells his property.
 Still, he has filed a civil lawsuit against Mangum.
 He said the only way to undo Mangum's warranty deed is for a judge to hear the case and rule it's fraudulent.
 "What happens to the people that don't find out their houses had a false claim, warranty, deed, and then the person gets a tax statement and then they end up in their house," Adams added.

 As part of our investigations into what happened to Adams's home, ABC11 told you last week how it got the attention of at least one state lawmaker who is looking to make changes on just how easy it is for someone to get a deed to your home.